stdombek/docs/content/en/docs/Acquisitions/Invoices/_index.md

 *   **Description.** The description or title for the invoice line.
 This may contain the materials, service, or fee being invoiced.
 This information will be pre-populated if creating the invoice line from a purchase order line (POL).
+*   **POL number.** If the invoice line is linked to a purchase order line (POL), the POL number will display here.
+A **POL look-up** ontion is included to link an invoice line to a POL if one is not populated.
 *   **Invoice line number.** The invoice line number for the invoice line which will be created after you save this new invoice line.
 *   **Status.** The status of the invoice: Open, Reviewed, Approved, Paid, Cancelled.
 *   **Vendor reference numbers.** Click **Add reference number** to add vendor reference numbers for the invoice line.
 For more information about vendor reference numbers, see [Orders > Adding an order line to an order > Vendor ref number](../acquisitions/orders/#vendor-1).
 This information may be pre-populated if creating the invoice line from a purchase order line (POL).